My Library of Vassal Games

 Sleuth is a classic card game where players use interrogation and their deductive reasoning to find a missing gem.
 As it turns out, the guys in the group didn't particularly care for this game.
 So, I made a few modifications and placed it in the Vassal Module Library for public download.
 You can find it

 This is a take on the classic board game, Risk, with a few alterations.
-We currently have 15 map variations in our library and I'm working on a template module that will allow people to easily create their own modules of Risky Warfare using their own maps and cards.
-I'll probably make that one publicly available in the near future.
+I currently have 15 map variations in my library and I'm working on a template module that will allow people to easily create their own modules of Risky Warfare using their own maps and cards.
+I'll probably make that one publicly available in the future ...when I get around to it.

 Inspired by Trivial Pursuit, and is set up to use most TP card decks, this is one of our favorites.
 It plays sorta kinda like TP with a little strategy, variety and a fair dose of levity.
-Over 50 types of trivia cards are represented and, not just TP but cards like "Are You Smarter than a 5th Grader", "Movie Mania", "The Godfather Trivia", etc. I literally have thousands of trivia cards from over 50 different games and I usually mix up a box full of cards and pass them along to the other players.
-We haven't had a chance to play for a year due to Covid but we'll be vaxed soon so I can make some new boxes and hand them off.
-Other players don't need a super mixed box of cards just as long as they have some trivia cards of some type.
+Over 50 types of trivia cards are represented and, not just TP but cards like "Are You Smarter than a 5th Grader", "Movie Mania", "The Godfather Trivia", etc. I literally have thousands of trivia cards from over 50 different games and I usually mix up a box full of cards making for an interesting and varied game.
+Other players don't need a super mixed box of cards just as long as they have some trivia cards of some type, the game will play just fine.

 Clue - Master Detective